Overview

 Creating and using a long lived API key

 For certain operations, you might need a long lived API Key.
-You can generate a new API Key, optionally with an expiration date, with the apikey route.
-The expires parameter is the number of seconds until expiry.
-This key will have the permissions of the authenticated user requesting the key.
+You can generate a new API Key, optionally with an expiration date, in the Shopmonkey web app.

-You can invalidate your API token and make it no longer usable by making an API request to the logout endpoint:
+You can invalidate your API key and make it no longer usable using the Shopmonkey web app.

-Once you invalidate your token, it will no longer be usable.
+Once you invalidate your API Key, it will no longer be usable.

 Rate Limiting